Hypnosis Used to Break Addictions

 She was the sole student to arrive for the second of a two-part Hypnotherapy: Stop Smoking class through Staunton Parks and Recreation.
-Lossing chalked the absences up to scheduling confusion the dates changed after registration began and proceeded to guide the client into a second state of hypnosis to help reinforce her smoking cessation.
+Lossing chalked the absences up to scheduling confusion the dates changed after registration began and proceeded to guide the client into the second state of hypnosis to help reinforce her smoking cessation.

 Hypnosis is gaining credibility as a tool to treat various conditions in conjunction with other treatments.
-In 2001, the Scientific American reported 18 separate studies found patients receiving psychotherapy plus hypnosis for obesity, anxiety, depression, insomnia and other disorders showed greater improvement than 70 percent of patients receiving psychotherapy alone.
+In 2001, the Scientific American reported 18 separate studies found patients receiving psychotherapy plus hypnosis for obesity, anxiety, depression, insomnia, and other disorders showed greater improvement than 70 percent of patients receiving psychotherapy alone.

 Lossing said hypnosis allows him to guide people into the recesses of their minds and uncover their usually emotional reasons for smoking or overeating.

 “Hypnosis … is the most wonderful tool that I’ve discovered in treating a human being because it helps them to heal those hidden causes,” said Lossing, who said two or three visits is usually enough for a client who truly wants to quit smoking.
 “Weight loss is a different ball game.
-Usually there is a more emotional thing with obesity than smoking.”
+Usually, there is a more emotional thing with obesity than smoking.”